VojtechMankowski/sinogram/README.md

 # sinogram
-Create CT sinogram from a photo
+Compute CT sinogram based on a PNG image.